TheWidlarzGroup/react-native-video/README.md

 * **"stretch"** - Scale width and height independently, This may change the aspect ratio of the src.

 Platforms: all

+#### preferredForwardBufferDuration
+The duration the player should buffer media from the network ahead of the playhead to guard against playback disruption.
+Sets the [preferredForwardBufferDuration](https://developer.apple.com/documentation/avfoundation/avplayeritem/1643630-preferredforwardbufferduration) instance property on AVPlayerItem.

+Default: 0

+Platforms: iOS

 #### progressUpdateInterval
 Delay in milliseconds between onProgress events in milliseconds.